 It also comes with three separate linkage connections that allow you to choose how far away the pedal gets placed from the cajon.
 This gives you different playing options that you can choose according to how comfortable they feel to you.

-The beater part connects to the cajon with a heavy base metal piece.
+The beater part connects to the Cajon with a heavy base metal piece.
 This makes the pedal feel even more secure when you play it.
-It also has a slightly offset design which DW claim boosts cajon performance a bit.
+It also has a slightly offset design which DW claims boosts cajon performance a bit.

 The carry bag that comes with the pedal is a huge bonus.
 Most other cajon pedals don’t come with one, so you need to transport them around somehow when playing gigs.
 The included carry bag here is just very convenient.